yueqiw/neurod-io/README.md

 <img src="assets/crop_sierra2_15fps_256.gif">
 </p>

+Notes on movie quality: Currently, the recording movies used in the demo are reconstructed from averaged fluorescent traces of each cell.
+So the video quality might not look ideal compared to the actual recordings.

 TODO:
-- Add a drop-down menu to select different movie recordings.
+- Add a drop-down menu to select different experiments.
 - Include more recordings.
 - Package into an App.